kuhnrl30/kuhnrl30.github.io/Resume/index.md

 ###FINANCE EXPERIENCE
 **Quest Diagnostics Inc** Madison, NJ November 2013 to Present
 Building financial models to evaluate deals and ensure they are profitable.
+Provide financial insights to account executives to maximize the value from the deal.

 - **Developed a database application** to manage current health plan negotiations.
 Result: The application eliminates 4 hours of manual reporting effort each month through automation and enables ad-hoc analyses by putting the information at the analyst’s fingertips.
+- **Developed dashboard reporting** of strategic pricing initiatives which was delivered to senior executives.
+Result: Management received actionable insights on success rates enabling them to control the sales team’s activities.
 - Refreshed the cost data used to build financial models by deconstructing the prior model and **coordinating with a cross-functional team** to understand changes in the organization’s cost structure.
 Result: Health plan deal will be based on the most current and accurate information.
 - Performed analytics on company-wide revenue write-offs for indigent patients and reported the result to internal audit.